 In every case, when individuals provide or receive feedback on the IT strategy, they should adhere to the general best practices that are relevant in every feedback situation (Capras, 2021).
 These are:

 Be specific: This rule applies to the feedback giver and the receiver.
 The person who receives feedback should state exactly what he or she would like to receive feedback on (for example, the strategic goals).
-To provide effective feedback, the person who gives it should avoid vague or even ambiguous statements.
+To provide effective feedback, the person who gives it should avoid vague or ambiguous statements.

-Value the positive things: A person who gives feedback gets him- or herself in rage very quickly, especially if he or she is personally affected by the grievance.
-Moreover, our western culture is used to focus on the negative things, leaving the positive ones which often overweight out of sight.
-Thus, giving feedback does not only mean to express the negative perceptions but also the positive ones, that can be transferred to further strategic initiatives.
-In turn, the feedback receiver should respond with appreciations and express his or her thanks.
+Value the positive things: A person who gives feedback can often have strong feelings about the subject, especially if he or she is personally affected by it.
+Moreover, Western culture is used to focusing on the negative things, leaving the positive ones – which often outweigh the negatives – unmentioned.
+Thus, giving feedback means not only expressing the negative perceptions but also the positive ones that can be transferred to further strategic initiatives.
+In turn, the feedback receiver should respond with appreciation and express his or her thanks.

-Be constructive: Another trap many people who give feedback fall into is that they only complain about the things they do not like, but do not provide concrete suggestions how these things can be improved.
-However, constructive or corrective feedback can be one of the major sources of change and the IT strategy project can greatly benefit from that.
+Be constructive: Another trap many people who give feedback fall into is that they complain about the things they do not like but do not provide concrete suggestions as to how these things can be improved.
+However, constructive or corrective feedback can be one of the major sources of change, and the IT strategy project can greatly benefit from this.

-Remain respectful: Both the feedback giver and the receiver should avoid disrespectful statements and should never blame their counterpart on a personal level.
+Remain respectful: Both the feedback giver and receiver should avoid disrespectful statements and should never blame their counterpart on a personal level.

 Be self-reflective: No strategy is perfect.
 For this reason, implementing feedback can significantly improve its quality.
-These adaptions do not necessarily have to apply to the whole strategic approach, but also incremental adaptions can have an impact.
+These adaptions do not necessarily have to apply to the whole strategic approach; incremental adaptions can also have an impact.

 Obviously, a feedback situation can be a difficult endeavor.
 Encouraging feedback in a group setting can be even more challenging than having a feedback talk with only one other person.
 Capturing feedback from a group is a demanding task, as besides the feedback content as such, group dynamics have to be handled.
 People tend to be more encouraged to speak up openly when they feel supported by others.

 Often, group feedback is stimulated in a workshop setting.
-In order to structure the incoming feedback, there should be a workshop moderator who is impartial, yet equipped with enough functional background to moderate the discussion.
-Often, this role is taken over by external employees such as business consultants.
+In order to structure the incoming feedback, there should be a workshop moderator who is impartial yet equipped with enough functional background to moderate the discussion.
+Often, this role is taken over by external parties such as business consultants.
 There are different qualification requirements for workshop leaders (Chies, 2015, p.
 52):

 Workshop moderators must be able to support business and IT representatives in articulating their needs